yNosGR/PythonProtocolGateway/README.md

 ### variable names
-variable names have been modified for greater readability. if it's confusing you can change them via protocols/{version}_input_registry_map.csv you can also find the original documented variable names there; to use the original names, empty the variable name column
+variable names have been modified for greater readability. if it's confusing you can change them via protocols/{version}_input_registry_map.csv you can also find the original documented variable names there; to use the original names, empty the variable name column the csvs are using ";" as the delimeter, because that is what open office uses.

 ### donate
 this took me a while to make; and i had to make it because there werent any working solutions.